ajavamind/A3DCamera/README.md

 If this app is not installed, you can select the app you will use for review.

 #### Wired Remote Control
-A wired USB-C connected Android keyboard can control the camera with keys (not fully worked out).
+A wired USB-C connected Android keyboard can control the camera with keys similar to wireless keyboards or game controllers.

 #### Bluetooth Remote Control
 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 The controller must be paired with the Beam Pro.